 Creating a culture of growth should rank at the top of marketers' New Year's resolutions, but how to best go about it?
-Casey Carey, director of Google Analytics Marketing, suggests instituting a "quarterly failure report"—a surprising way to shift how a marketer's team works and grows.
+Casey Carey, director of Analytics Marketing, suggests instituting a "quarterly failure report" in 2017—a surprising way to shift how a marketer's team works and grows.

 An old saying goes, "Success has a thousand fathers, but failure is an orphan."
-What if we flipped that idea, though, and started not just admitting our missteps but celebrating them and sharing what we learned from our failures?
+What if we flipped that idea, though, and started not just admitting our missteps but celebrating them and sharing what we learned from them?

 That's the idea behind the quarterly failure report, a useful tool for testers, conversion rate optimizers, and marketing leaders who are trying to instill a culture of growth.
 "I've learned tons from failed tests," says Krista Seiden, global analytics education lead at Google.
 This kind of report "really just highlights the biggest, most miserable test results that people have had recently, and what they've learned from it."

 The quarterly failure report has two goals.
 The first is to share what has been learned.
 Failure is a fact of life for testers, and every flop represents a fact uncovered.
 Sharing those defeats in a routine way promotes institutional memory, ensuring history will be less likely to repeat itself.
 The losses don't have to be huge; they can be tests of buttons, imagery, or calls to action as well as more ambitious tests of user flow at checkout or new features.

 "Our test success rate is about 10%," says Jesse Nichols, head of web and app analytics and growth at Nest.
 "But we learn something from all our tests."

 The second goal is to reinforce the culture of failing―and learning―fast.
 Failure is the byproduct of good testing.
 "Our test success rate is about 10%," says Jesse Nichols, head of web and app analytics and growth at Nest.
 "But we learn something from all our tests."